SPQR: The Empire's Darkest Hour: Quests and events

-This a list of the quests for each month and the goings-on as detailed in the suspects' diaries.
+This is a list of the quests for each month and the goings-on as detailed in the suspects' diaries.

 November: The quest for November shows a door with four cogs on it.
 Gordian's temple is struck by lightning and blows up, and the player has to rebuild the entrance using the crane at the building site.
 On completing this task the player can reach the door depicted in the quest, which turns out to be the entrance to Cornelius's workshop.
 However, the player does not yet know how to turn the cogs to unlock the door.

 December: The December quest shows the door to a temple.
 The Saturnalia is this month, and during the festivities the Temple of Saturn is broken into.
 By using the Golden Milestone and a clue found on top of the Arch of Severus, the player can enter the Aerarium underneath the temple.
 The player can then use a key found in the Aerarium to enter the temple itself.
 Inside the temple is Lucius's symbol, as well as a scroll showing how to unlock the entrance to Cornelius's workshop.